 The Kids2College curriculum emphasizes interactive, hands-on activities that allow participants to explore careers and understand the educational requirements necessary to reach their career goals.
 At present, the program reaches out to Washington DC area schools in Ward 7.
 Georgetown University students selected and trained as facilitators visit the 6th-grade class in each designated school twice a week for up to six weeks.
 The students discuss their personal experiences of college life, pre-college accomplishments, career interests, and answer specific questions.

 Semester Curriculum Outline:

 Lesson 2: Career Exploration

 Lesson 3: I’m Going to College!

 The program concludes with a day-long visit to Georgetown’s campus – the Shadow Day Experience.
-Each year, over 150 students, faculty, and staff from our middle schools tour the campus, conduct a scavenger hunt, meet GU faculty and staff who share their college experiences, attend lectures/seminars, and have a lunch with all staff and students in the Leo O’Donnovan’s Dining Hall.
+Each year, over 150 students, faculty, and staff from our middle schools tour the campus, conduct a scavenger hunt, meet GU faculty and staff who share their college experiences, attend lectures/seminars, and have lunch with all staff and students in the Leo O’Donnovan’s Dining Hall.

-For more information about Kids2College, please contact the Institute for College Preparation: email@example.com (202) 687-0894.
+For more information about Kids2College, please email email@example.com or call us at (202) 687-0894.